 When students call to make medical or psychiatric appointments at the SHCC, at Shands or an associated clinic, they should identify themselves as being a medical student.
 Students can request an appointment with a healthcare provider who does not have a teaching role.
 If a non-teaching physician is not available at either the main SHCC or any of the satellite clinics, the student will be referred to a non-UF physician in the community.

 If a student is assigned to a clinical site or service that involves one of the student’s health care providers, the student may request a reassignment to a different service.

 Procedure – Jacksonville

-Should students need to seek counseling or other mental health services while on a rotation in Jacksonville, they may contact an independently contracted counseling center, Employee Assistance Program (EAP) at (904)296-9436 or (800)327-9757.
-This is a 24-hour Helpline staffed by licensed professionals.
+Should students need to seek counseling or other mental health services while on a rotation in Jacksonville, they may contact the UF Health Center for Healthy Minds and Practice (CHaMP) at (904) 244-8332.
 Services provided to medical students are at no charge and are kept confidential.

-For medical services, students may contact the UF Community Health Center (CHC) at (904)244-5673 or (904)244-2573 to schedule an appointment.
-If the student is unable to reach the CHC, students may call the main appointment line at (904)244-5121 and press 1.
-In either case, they should identify themselves as a medical student needing Acute/Urgent Care, so the appointment is made with a healthcare provider who does not have a teaching role.
-Students will not have any out of pocket expense, and the student’s health insurance company will be billed for the visit, including any ancillary services such as laboratory tests, X-rays, or specialty consults.
+For medical services, students may contact the UF Community Health Center (CHC) at (904) 244-5524 to schedule an appointment.
+Students should identify themselves as a medical student needing Acute/Urgent Care, so the appointment is made with a healthcare provider who does not have a teaching role.
+Students will not have any out-of-pocket expense, and the student’s health insurance company will be billed for the visit, including any ancillary services such as laboratory tests, X-rays, or specialty consults.